lossanna/RestoreNet/Generated-synthesis-for-model-results.md

    - For the Sonoran Desert, restoration efforts should focus on stabilizing environmental conditions as much as possible and applying targeted soil surface treatments with seeding to enhance plant establishment.
 For the Northern Arizona Plateau, managing precipitation variability and choosing the right combination of treatments and seeding is crucial for supporting both weedy and desirable species, particularly in areas with less predictable precipitation patterns.

 These insights emphasize the importance of context-specific strategies for ecological restoration, taking into account the unique environmental and climatic challenges of each region.

+## 2. Seeded species (cover, height, count)
+Refers to the model summary output of GLMs with:
+ - Random effects of nested `(1|Site/Plot)` included.
+ - `Perc_dev_cum_abs` used to measure response to variability (positive or negative), and `Since_last_precip` used to indicate wetter or drier conditions.
+ - Transformation of `AridityIndex` and `Since_last_precip` to improve normality.
+ - Variables causing collinearity issues have been dropped.
+ - No Control plots included (the reference is `Seed`).

+Generated on 2024-09-04:
+- From `07.4_generalized-linear-models_2x2-Seeded-Cover.R`:
+  - Sonoran Desert, Seeded cover, Seeded species: `pos.naz.seed` model
+- From `08.1_generalized-linear-models-2.0_subplot-Count.R`:
+   - Sonoran Desert, Count, Seeded species: `nb.naz.seed.abs2` model
+- From `08.2_generalized-linear-models-2.0_subplot-Height.R`:
+   - Sonoran Desert, Height, Seeded species: `nb.naz.seed.abs2` model

+### Response generated:
+### Summary of Findings for Seeded Species in the Sonoran Desert and Northern Arizona Plateau

+#### 1. **Seeded Species Cover**
+   - **Sonoran Desert:**
+     - **Perc_dev_cum_abs**: Strong negative effect, indicating that higher deviation from normal precipitation reduces cover.
+     - **TreatmentPits**: Significant positive effect, suggesting that this treatment improves cover.
+     - **PlotMix_ClimateProjected**: Significant positive effect, indicating that species projected to thrive under future climate conditions have better cover.
+     - **Sand_content (low)**: Significant negative effect, showing that low sand content is detrimental to cover.
+     - **Since_last_precip_sqrt**: Highly significant positive effect, indicating recent precipitation increases cover.

+   - **Northern Arizona Plateau:**
+     - **Perc_dev_cum_abs**: Strong negative effect, consistent with the Sonoran Desert results.
+     - **AridityIndex_log**: Significant positive effect, indicating that drier conditions favor cover.
+     - **TreatmentMulch** and **TreatmentPits**: Both treatments have significant positive effects, suggesting they enhance cover.
+     - **Since_last_precip_sqrt**: Positive effect, similar to the Sonoran Desert, but less pronounced.
+     - **PlotMix_ClimateProjected** and **Sand_content (low)**: Not significant, indicating these factors may be less influential in this region.

+#### 2. **Seeded Species Height**
+   - **Sonoran Desert:**
+     - **Perc_dev_cum_abs**: Strong negative effect, indicating that height decreases as precipitation deviates more from the average.
+     - **PlotMix_ClimateProjected**: Positive effect, suggesting projected species have greater height.
+     - **Since_last_precip_sqrt**: Significant positive effect, showing recent precipitation increases height.

+   - **Northern Arizona Plateau:**
+     - **Perc_dev_cum_abs**: Strong negative effect, consistent with the Sonoran Desert.
+     - **PlotMix_ClimateProjected**: Positive effect, aligning with the Sonoran Desert results.
+     - **LifeformGrass**: Highly significant positive effect, indicating grasses achieve greater height compared to forbs.
+     - **Since_last_precip_sqrt**: Significant positive effect, but less influential than in the Sonoran Desert.

+#### 3. **Seeded Species Count**
+   - **Sonoran Desert:**
+     - **PlotMix_ClimateProjected**: Positive effect, suggesting that the number of individuals is higher for species projected to thrive under future climate conditions.
+     - **DurationPerennial**: Strong negative effect, indicating annual species dominate in terms of count.
+     - **Since_last_precip_sqrt**: Significant positive effect, indicating recent precipitation increases counts.

+   - **Northern Arizona Plateau:**
+     - **PlotMix_ClimateProjected**: Significant negative effect, contrasting with the Sonoran Desert, where it was positive.
+     - **DurationPerennial**: Positive effect, indicating that perennials contribute more to counts in this region.
+     - **Since_last_precip_sqrt**: Not significant, suggesting recent precipitation may not strongly influence counts here.
+     - **LifeformGrass**: Positive effect, indicating grasses have higher counts compared to other life forms.

+### Implications for Restoration

+- **Precipitation Consistency**: The strong negative impact of Perc_dev_cum_abs across all models suggests that greater deviation from average precipitation is generally detrimental to seeded species, regardless of the region.
+Restoration efforts might benefit from strategies that buffer against climate variability.

+- **Treatment Effects**: In the Sonoran Desert, Pits treatment was consistently beneficial across cover and height models.
+In the Northern Arizona Plateau, Mulch and Pits treatments significantly enhanced cover, but their effects on height and count were less clear.
+These treatments should be prioritized in restoration projects.

+- **Climate Adaptation**: Species projected to thrive under future climate conditions performed well in the Sonoran Desert, but this was not consistently observed in the Northern Arizona Plateau.
+This suggests that local adaptation strategies may need to be region-specific.

+- **Life Form Considerations**: Grasses performed well in terms of height and count in the Northern Arizona Plateau, while forbs were less prominent.
+Restoration plans should consider the dominance of different life forms based on region and intended restoration outcomes.

+This summary provides a comprehensive comparison of the factors influencing seeded species' performance in two distinct desert ecosystems, offering guidance for targeted restoration strategies.